vari-bbc/set_R_LIBS_USER/README.md

 You can also add that line to your .bashrc or .bash_profile files to have it happen automatically when you log in.

 Note: running the script *does not* set the R_LIBS_USER environment variable.
-You need to specifically run it as above -- using the `. ` before the script.
+You need to source it as above -- using the `. ` before the script.